SulaimanSayyed21/h446Alevel/h446Alevel.md

 12. Responsive design using Bootstrap will guarantee compatibility across various devices, including desktops, laptops, tablets, and smartphones.
 13. User-friendly interfaces and optimized performance will be prioritized to deliver a seamless user experience across different hardware and software configurations.

-### Limitations of the proposed Solution 2.6
+### Limitations of the Proposed Solution (2.6)

 1. While much has been proposed as a potential solution, several challenges lie ahead, particularly in tailoring the website or app for personalized use.
 This entails the incorporation of distinct logic for each individual user and the secure storage of their credentials within the database.
-2. Though There exist many open-source platform, like `GitLab, GitHub( no longer an open source ) and  Bitbucket` that offers features for managing code repositories yet publishing the repository on clounds to make it available online requires funding.
+2. Though There exist many open-source platform, like `GitLab, GitHub( no longer an open source ) and  Bitbucket` that offers features for managing code repositories yet publishing the repository on clouds to make it available online requires funding.
-3. Some platform offers a small chuck of their cloud space to be used and here it is hoped that such an applicatio can enter and find a place.
+3. Some platform offers a small chuck of their cloud space to be used and here it is hoped that such an application can enter and find a place.

 > Note: I plan to commence the project with a focus on simplicity to meet the requirements outlined in H446 OCR A Level Computer Science (NEA: Non-exam assessment).
 This approach will allow for a gradual progression, ensuring that the project remains manageable and aligned with the specified criteria.

-### Justifying Hardware and Software Choices 2.7
+### Justifying Hardware and Software Choices (2.7)

 **What technologies are needed for a developer**: